zachmccabe/zachmccabe.github.io/nonfiction.md

 Updated: {% include print_update.html %} • I'm working on a working defintion.
 You can expect occasional updates to this page.

-Forget about Photoshop.
-Don't worry about deep fakes.
-The real question isn't about techno-phantoms.
-The real question is the same as always: *who trusts you?*

 {% include page_nav.html %}